Japanese Rose Otto (R.rugosa)

 My opinions are that if you want the most beautiful rose otto in the world you buy Persian aka Iranian or Taif aka Saudi Arabian, both R. damascena and as good as it comes.
 Japanese rose does not even get a consideration by me as being a world class rose otto.
 What I find concerning here is that this otto is from one of the most highly rated producers in Japan and costs crazy money, yet I really don’t understand why.

-My rating is 2.6 out of 10 and as such, I cant release this as a stand-alone aromatic.
+My rating is 2.6 out of 10 and as such, I cant release this.
 If I did, I would be lambasted by my clients as it is meant to retail for 399 euros per 10ml.

 Botanical Name : Rosa rugosa